nbirge/ca_analysis/README.md

-inpath = path to .bin files, where files are named like Run_60_1.bin run = for this example 60 is run number part = for this example 1 is part number outpath = ./ most times ??
+inpath = path to .bin files, where files are named like Run_60_1.bin run = for this example 60 is run number part = for this example 1 is part number outpath = ./
 -f enable fitting
--t0 enable T_0 determination ??
+-t0 enable T_0 determination for waveforms
--t
--Tn??

 Output:
 Several .part files which are consolidated upon successful completion to a .bin file for that run.
 The number of part files is determined by